 Explores functions of many variables, such as curves and surfaces in three-dimensional space, vectors, rates of change of functions of several variables, and optimization in multivariable models.
 Also explores multivariable integration with spherical and cylindrical coordinates.
 Offers the first of two courses in multivariable calculus.
-Prerequisite: grade of "C" or better in MTH252 or equivalent.
+Prerequisite: grade of "C" or better in MTH253.
 F, Sp